vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 BOTECs](https://docs.google.com/document/d/1GsE2_TNWn0x6MWL1PTdkZT2vQNFW8VFBslC5qjk4sgo/edit),
-this led to the conclusion that out of 33 grants whose internal writeups including *ex ante* BOTECs, all passed the original 100x bar but onlly 8 of the 33 passed the 1000x bar.
+this led to the conclusion that out of 33 grants whose internal writeups including *ex ante* BOTECs, all passed the original 100x bar but only 8 of the 33 passed the 1000x bar.

 A predicted consequence of this raising of the bar would be a reduction in grantmaking in near-termist, human-centric areas